makrai/notes/rust2012-tokenizer-monoling.md

   variant of the original BERT model; Liu+ 2019)
 * studies started analyzing mBERT’s and XLM-R’s capabilities and limitations,
-  * work surprisingly well for cross-lingual tasks, despite the fact that they do not rely on any direct cross-lingual supervision (e.g., parallel or comparable data, translation dictionaries)
+  * work surprisingly well for cross-lingual tasks, despite the fact that they do not rely on any direct cross-lingual supervision (eg parallel or comparable data, translation dictionaries)
     (Pires+ 2019; Wu and Dredze, 2019; K+ 2020)
 * limitations of the multilingual models